janishutz/BiogasControllerApp/README.md

 If you are here to read the code, the files you are most likely looking for can be found in the `lib` folder.
 If you want to understand and have a look at all of the application, start with the `biogascontrollerapp.py` file

-# Features
-- Read data the microcontroller in ENATECH sends
-- Configure the microcontroller (Coefficients & Temperature).
-Old settings will be pre-loaded
-- Focus on code quality and readability as well as stability
-- Tips to resolve errors directly in the app
-- The app is still maintained and as such known issues will be resolved
-- Clean UI focusing on ease of use
-- Documented code so you can more easily understand what is happening

 # Installation
 To install it, navigate to the releases tab on the right hand side.
 Click the current release, scroll down to assets and select the version appropriate for your operating system.